Gewerd-Strauss/Create-GHS-Phrases/README.md

 ---

 # Requirements
-Requires the GHS phrases in specific format, dowloaded from the necessary gist [here](https://gist.github.com/Gewerd-Strauss/66c07fc5616a8336b52e3609cc9f36ef).
+Requires the GHS phrases in specific format.
+The file can be retrieved either from this directory, or it is automatically downloaded if missing from this [gist](https://gist.github.com/Gewerd-Strauss/66c07fc5616a8336b52e3609cc9f36ef).
 The phrases were retrieved from https://ec.europa.eu/taxation_customs/dds2/SAMANCTA/EN/Safety/HP_EN.htm on 02.12.2021.
 I do not take responsibility for keeping the gist up-to-date.
 Neither does the script check for changes.
 The file can be redownloaded by deleting the ini-file located at `A_ScriptDir\INI-Files\CreateGHSPhrases.ini`, where A_ScriptDir is the location of the Script/Executable.

 Also requires the scriptObj-File.
 Original by [RaptorX](https://github.com/RaptorX/ScriptObj), modified version used in this project by [myself](https://github.com/Gewerd-Strauss/ScriptObj).
 Should be located at the default library location for autohotkey, that being `%A_MyDocuments%\AutoHotkey\Lib\`.
 For more info, see the documentation on [#include](https://www.autohotkey.com/docs/commands/_Include.htm)